truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Rsync Create" checkbox has been renamed to "Validate Remote Path" and the "Delay Updates" checkbox has been added to :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.

+* The "VLAN ID" field has been added to :menuselection:`Network --> IPMI`.

 * A reboot is no longer required when creating :ref:`Link Aggregations`.

 * The "Exclude System Dataset" checkbox has been added to :menuselection:`Storage --> Periodic Snapshot Tasks --> Add Periodic Snapshot`.